 When I meet counsellors at the online trainings I run to help boost confidence working with LGBTQ clients, I am struck by how many people haven’t had conversations with clients about gender roles in relationships and societal expectations around PIV sex.

-I also feel that this book will help more counsellors to question their own rules they may be following and perhaps begin to question in their own personal therapy if there are any rules they as counsellors might want to rewrite for themselves.
+I also feel that this book will help more counsellors to question their own rules they themselves may be following, and perhaps begin to question in their own personal therapy whether there are any rules they as counsellors might want to rewrite for themselves.